clux/facemaulers/east/nekrina.md

 He's a bit dim, but pretty stronk.
 Will reveal that lady helped get him this deal.

-### Gnome Entrepeneur
+### Gnome Entrepeneur Jorzo
 With Bellow/Flumph rules.
 10gp per entry.
 10gp price.
 DC20 STR check (-2 each subsequent attempt).
 Maul bonus if proficient. https://i.redd.it/lak61ggkqgt51.jpg
-He could be a tatoo Djinn, they have to beat his thing and they can get a tattoo at an unspecified time.
+GW bested the game, Mordai failed.
+Zhan failed.
+GW banned from playinga gain.

-He can sell the plumbus: https://www.youtube.com/watch?v=JGaBU5cKluU
+He has a tatoo master.
+The tattoo Djinn, who can give a tattoo at an unspecified time.

 ### Dwarven Fortress
 NB: NOT READY.
 TODO: DESIGN PROPERLY, THEN SEED FROM FELGY.